tensorwerk/hangar-py/docs/concepts.rst

 .. code-block:: text

-   A Dataset is thought of as containing Samples, but is actually defined
+   A Dataset is thought of as containing Samples, but is actually defined by
-    by Datacells which store parts of fully defined Sample in structures common across the full aggregation of Samples in the Dataset
+    Datacells, which store parts of fully defined Samples in structures common across the full aggregation of Samples in the Dataset

    _____________________________________